Starting a real business

 In general, most internet businesses choose to be extraordinarily generous with refunds.
 This is particularly true of IP-based businesses which have relatively little hard costs for providing their goods/services, such as software or SaaS companies.

 Many software companies would have the following as their full refund policy.
 (Feel free to use or adapt it, if you want.)

 Refund Policy We want you to be thrilled with your purchase.
 If it isn’t satisfactory for any reason, we will happily refund the entire purchase price for up to 30 days after your purchase.

 Policies for e-commerce companies are generally a little more complicated, particularly around returns of tangible goods, like clothing or other consumer products.

 You should should mention what the process is for requesting a return, where the returned item should be mailed to, whether the item can be returned if used, what the timelines are, who absorbs costs for shipping (and return shipping), etc.

 One might wonder “Why are even the most generous refund policies often time-limited?”
 This is something your accountant will probably demand from you; an unlimited refund policy greatly complicates when you’re allowed to recognize revenue.
-Many companies which unofficially or semi-officially actually will refund any purchase made ever, even years after the fact, will officially say that they only process refunds within the first 30 or 60 days.
+Many companies will officially say that they only process refunds within the first 30 or 60 days while they (unofficially or semi-officially) actually will refund any purchase ever made, even years after the fact.

 In some countries it is a legal requirement that the refund period extend from receipt of a product or performance of a service, not from the transaction date, in the case where the transaction is before.
 There may also be requirements that the refund period be at least a certain period of time (e.g., 90 days).
 In general, one can simply adopt the most generous term; tightening your refund language is very rarely the point of most leverage in your business.